Don’t live anywhere near New York City but still desperate to see something—anything—drop during the countdown to 2019?

 We can help.
 (Well, we can help some of you.
 Some of you might have to go on a road trip.)
-Check out these places that have put their own twists on the rather odd tradition of hoisting a giant object up in the air to celebrate the beginning of a new year.
+Check out these places that have put their own twists on the rather odd tradition of hoisting a giant object up in the air and watch it descend again as a way to celebrate the beginning of a new year.

 Why a MoonPie?
 According to PR Newswire, the tasty snack cake is the “favored throw” at the Mardi Gras parade (never mind that whole bead thing), which originated in Mobile.
 Sadly, the 600-pound Moon Pie is electronic, not edible.